 If you consider unendless stretches of rice fields interesting!
 Anyway the write-up is meant for Viet readers.

-And if not interesting enough, when leaving Saigon one can skip the drab that's Phnom Penh all together on yer way to Angkor: it's a
+And if not interesting enough, when leaving Saigon one can skip the drab that's Phnom Penh all together on yer way to Angkor: it's a'new luxury bus service'

 But the first link said the road is smooth!
 Can the two go together?